RedHatSatellite/satellite-performance-tuning/docs/top-performance-considerations.rst

 This is the list of things that you can do to improve the performance and scalability of Red Hat Satellite 6:

 - Configuring httpd
-- Configuring passenger to increase concurrency
+- Configuring puma to increase concurrency
 - Configure candlepin
 - Configure pulp
 - Configure Foreman’s performance and scalability